mosaicmap/zxs_tap2bas/README.md

 - Java 7 or newer

 ### How to built
-1. install *Java SE Development Kit (JDK)*, install *Apache Maven*, install *Netbeans IDE*
+1. install *Java SE Development Kit (JDK)*,
+2. install *Apache Maven*, install *Netbeans IDE*
-2. open project in *Netbeans*.
+3. open project in *Netbeans*.
-3. be sure you are connected to the Internet
+4. be sure you are connected to the Internet
+5. select *Default config*
-4. select "Clean and Build Project (Shift-F11)" in menu "Run".
+6. select "Clean and Build Project (Shift-F11)" in the menu "Run".
-5. wait until *maven* download all dependecies and plugins.
-Then *maven* will create build.
+7. wait until *maven* download all dependencies and plugins.
+Then *maven* will create the build.
-6. result should be in directory: *target/dist-package*.
+8. result should be in the directory: *target/dist-package*.

+Instead of steps 2 - 7 you can simply run command: >*mvn package*

 -----

 ### Special characters format

+Format is compatible with tool called **bas2tap**.

 * UDG characters<br>{A}, {B}, ..., {T}